 Sending W-3 Forms With Form W-2

-How is a W-2 different from a W-3?
-The main difference between a W2 and W3 is that the W2 is employee-specific, while the W3 has the total amounts you withheld for all employees.
+The main difference between a W-2 and W-3 is that the W-2 is employee-specific, while the W-3 has the total amounts you withheld for all employees.
 You only file one W-3, no matter how many W-2s you file.

 The IRS Form W-2 is not only important for the federal government and you but also for your employees.
 They need it to fill out their personal income taxes and get them filed on time.
 As an employer, you need to fill out and file the W-2s by Jan.
 31 of each year.
 Payroll software can help with ensuring your information is accurate.